Skip to main content

 5. Read Only

 • Will make it so the field is "locked" to the Client and they cannot edit the information in the field, but they can see it.
-This is common to use when adding Mapped Data like "Full Name" and you do not want the Client to be able to edit it.

 6. Show Conditionally